kavan7/beaconfinal/src/_posts/2019-11-10-Independent.md

----
-author: lli
-image: assets/images/2019-11-10-Independent_photo.jpg
-layout: post
-tags: []
-title: "How Independent Are You?
-A Quiz for Young Adults Who Think They\u2019re Ready\
-  \ To Be Adults"
----

 For several years, we, the students of MCI, have had, for the most part, a simple structure to our lives.
 Wake up.
 Go to school.
 Eat.
 Sleep.